friendly-bits/geoip-shell/Documentation/DETAILS.md

 The -lib-ipt and -lib-nft scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.

-The -lib-check-compat script checks for some essential dependencies
+The -lib-non-owrt script includes some functions which are not needed for OpenWrt

 The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.